karakapengu/project-fantasy/README.md

-# Project: Fantasy
+# Project: Fantasy (deprecated)
+_this project was abandon due to incompleted script_

 A visual novel made by Winterbliss Circle

-Title				:
+Title				: ?

 Duration			: 10 Hours or roughly 5.000 Lines